Kedarnath temple

 Legends and Origins of Kedarnath Temple

 The origins of Kedarnath Temple are deeply rooted in mythological lore.
 According to legend, after the Kurukshetra war, the Pandavas sought Lord Shiva to absolve themselves of the sins of fratricide.
 Shiva, unwilling to forgive them so easily, took the form of a bull and disappeared into the ground at Kedarnath.
-It is believed that the hump of the bull appeared at Kedarnath, while other parts of the body emerged at the other Panch Kedar temples—Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar.
+It is believed that the hump of the bull appeared at Kedarnath, while other parts of the body emerged at the other Panch Kedar temples— Rudranath, Tungnath, Madhyamaheshwar, and Kalpeshwar.
 The Pandavas then built temples at these sacred sites to honor the Lord.

 Historically, the present structure is attributed to Adi Shankaracharya, the great 8th-century philosopher and saint who worked to revive Hindu pilgrimage routes.
 The temple was built using massive interlocking stone slabs, without the use of mortar, showcasing ancient engineering brilliance.
 Its design has helped it survive avalanches, earthquakes, and centuries of extreme Himalayan weather.